Simulation-of-Traffic-and-Transport/SiTT/examples/README.md

 * [calculate_river_depths.py](calculate_river_depths.py): The script takes all path segments and river depths, and calculates the depth of each point using grid interpolation.
 Since we have multiple (possibly) overlaying shapes, we have to check each point.
 This takes quite a while, so go get some lunch while this is calculating.
+* [calculate_river_widths.py](calculate_river_widths.py): This is a script to calculate river width per point on the segments.
+It uses the river lines as base reference, takes the closest point and tries to find an opposite point within a certain angle.